 by Ani Janakiraman ’26

-Ani is an Arts Editor for the Bell Online.
-In his free time, he enjoys playing sports with his friends.
-He consistently publishes articles about campus events, clubs, and a variety of topics.
+Ani is a writer for the Bell Online.
+In his free time, he enjoys playing sports with his friends, and covers campus events, clubs, and sports.